-My Mission Statement [Updated]
+My Mission Statement [Updated Again]

-Analytic Fitness™: the 1-minute version
+What’s old but still stands: Analytic Fitness™, the 1-minute version

 - bullshit is a rigorously defined concept in analytic philosophy, and: